Tourism in Japan: Current status

-Domestic tourism remains a vital part of the Japanese economy and Japanese culture.
-Children in many middle schools see the highlight of their years as a visit to Tokyo Disneyland or perhaps Tokyo Tower, and many high school students often visit Okinawa or Hokkaido.
+Domestic tourism remains a vital part of Japanese economy and Japanese culture.
+Across the nation, Japanese children in many middle schools see the highlight of their years as a visit to Tokyo Tower, Yomiuriland, Tokyo Disneyland, Sensō-ji, and/or Tokyo Skytree, and many high school students often visit Okinawa or Hokkaido.
 The extensive rail network together with domestic flights sometimes in planes with modifications to favor the relatively short distances involved in intra-Japan travel allows efficient and speedy transport.
 International tourism plays a smaller role in the Japanese economy compared to other developed countries; in 2013, international tourist receipts was 0.3% of Japan's GDP, while the corresponding figure was 1.3% for the United States and 2.3% for France.

-In inbound tourism, Japan was ranked 28th in the world in 2007 when the country had the 2nd largest GDP.
-In 2009, the Yomiuri Shimbun published a modern list of famous sights under the name Heisei Hyakkei (the Hundred Views of the Heisei period).
+In 2019, the value was up to 1.0% of GDP, driven by an increase in international tourism, while the country's GDP has remained stable.

 Tourists from South Korea have made up the largest number of inbound tourists several times in the past.
 In 2010, their 2.4 million arrivals made up 27% of the tourists visiting Japan.
 Travelers from China have been the highest spenders in Japan by country, spending an estimated 196.4 billion yen (US$2.4 billion) in 2011, or almost a quarter of total expenditure by foreign visitors, according to data from the Japan Tourism Agency.

-According to the Japan National Tourism Organization in 2017, 3 out of 4 foreign tourists came from other parts of East Asia, namely South Korea, Mainland China, Taiwan and Hong Kong.
+From 2016 to 2020, Japanese government hoped to receive 40 million foreign tourists every year by 2020.
+According to the Japan National Tourism Organization in 2017, 3 out of 4 foreign tourists came from other parts of East Asia, namely South Korea, mainland China, Taiwan and Hong Kong.

-Japanese video games, manga and anime play a role in driving tourism to Japan.
-In surveys held by Statista between 2019 and 2020, 24.2% of tourists from the United States, 7.7% of tourists from China and 6.1% of tourists from South Korea said they were motivated to visit Japan because of Japanese popular culture.

-The Japanese government hoped to receive 40 million foreign tourists every year by 2020, however, due to the COVID-19 pandemic, the country received only 4.12 million foreign tourists in 2020.

-In September 2022, the Japanese government announced that visa requirements from some countries will be waived from October 2022, in a move to reopen travel after the COVID-19 pandemic border restrictions.
-Prior to the pandemic, Japan did not require tourist visas for 68 countries and regions.